Measuring the ROI of PLM for Post-Pandemic Success

 - Met industry environmental, health and safety regulations

 - Assured validity of data and reduced human error

 - Improved enterprise communication and sped up response times to issues

 - Reduced administrative tasks and automated tracking, data linking, and a unified terminology

 - Reused data, making data more valuable as its reliability is increased

 - Automated the transfer of Bill of Materials to ERP

 The above checklist is designed to serve as an inclusive list of KPIs for the fashion and apparel industry.
 Launching a PLM initiative leads to company-wide efficiencies and yields a markedly greater ROI than a company without PLM.
 PLM boosts productivity and lessens design modification time, decreases assembly errors, eliminates wasted resources and time, and upholds a collective competence that is greater than the sum of its parts.

-Keep in mind, however, that no two companies will have the same objectives from a PLM system; determine yours.
-When investing in a PLM system, the software vendor should help set benchmarks that match your company goals.
-Executives and decision-makers will find that a PLM system keeps information and operations reliable, yet flexible — leading to better and faster management, ready to adapt to and adopt changes in the fashion market.
+Keep in mind, however, that no two companies will have the same objectives from a PLM technology, so you should determine your own.
+When investing in a PLM, the vendor should help set benchmarks that match your company goals.
+Executives and decision-makers will find that a PLM keeps information and operations reliable, yet flexible—leading to better and faster management, ready to adapt to and adopt changes in the fashion market.